Cost-benefit analysis: overview and application

 Cost-benefit analysis is often used for projects whose benefits are difficult to quantify.
 It is particularly useful when alternative investments are to be compared and there are no clear monetary indicators.
 Examples of typical applications include:

-- IT systems: Acquisition of new or replacement of existing IT infrastructures.
+- IT systems: Acquisition or replacement of existing IT infrastructures.

-- Continuing education measures: Training to improve employee qualifications.
+- Continuing education measures: Training to improve employee skills.

-- Business management tools: Introduction of new tools such as target cost accounting or budgeting.
+- Business tools: Introduction of new tools such as target cost accounting or budgeting.

 Key benefit factors

-Not all the benefits of a project can be directly expressed in money.
-Therefore, the cost-benefit analysis often takes qualitative criteria into account.
-Here are some typical non-monetary benefit factors:
+Not all the benefits of a project can be translated directly into monetary terms.
+The cost-benefit analysis therefore often takes into account qualitative criteria.
+Example of some typical non-monetary benefit factors:

 Carrying out a cost-benefit analysis - practical example